tienfeek/chute-tutorials/Android/JoinChuteTutorial/README.md

 This class is the extended Application class.
 It is registered inside the "application" tag in the manifest and is used for initializing the utility classes used in the tutorial.

 ##JoinChuteTutorialActivity.java
-This class is an Activity class that contains two buttons.
-When "Chute Shortcut" button is clicked, GCMembership.join() AsyncTask is started that tries to join a specific chute using the chutes shortcut.
+This Activity class contains two buttons.
+When "Chute Shortcut" button is clicked, <code>GCMembership.join(Context context, String chuteId, String password, GCHttpCallback<String> callback)</code> AsyncTask is started that tries to join a specific chute using the chutes shortcut.
 If the callback succeeds, toast message appears indicating that the chute has been joined.
-Chutes can also require a password that can be added in GCMembership.join().
+Chutes can also require a password that can be added in <code>GCMembership.join(Context context, String chuteId, String password, GCHttpCallback<String> callback)</code>.
 <pre><code>
 private final class ChuteShortcutClickListener implements OnClickListener {